 Mount Taranaki is behind all that fog… I promise!

-Okay so small confession, this little attraction actually requires you to leave Mount Taranaki but its only 1 hour away and well worth a visit.
+Okay so small confession, this little attraction actually requires you to leave Mount Taranaki but it’s only 1 hour away and well worth a visit.

-Elephant Rock and the 3 sisters are rock formations that sit on the beach near Tongaporutu and they look exactly how you’ve imagined them; one like and elephant, and one like the famous 3 sisters in Australia.
+Elephant Rock and the 3 sisters are rock formations that sit on the beach near Tongaporutu and they look exactly how you’ve imagined them; one like an elephant, and one like the famous 3 sisters in Australia.

-At low tide, you can walk right up to them and through the archways formed in some of the other formations.
-At high tide there is a brilliant high vantage point here, accessible by a short drive and 2-minute walk down a public footpath through some fields.
+At high tide there is a brilliant high vantage point from the cliffs, accessible by a short drive and 2-minute walk down a public footpath through some fields.

-The original Elephant Rock recently lost its trunk but Dec spotted another formation that looks very close to the original so who knows, in a few more years it might have been naturally sculpted and the beach will have its nelly back.
+The original Elephant Rock recently lost its trunk but Dec spotted another formation that looks very close to the original so who knows, in a few more years it might have been naturally sculpted and the beach will have its Nelly back.

-Camping around Mount Taranaki
+Camping At Mount Taranaki

 There are quite a few free camps around the base of Mount Taranaki, including the Pukeiti Garden car park which is just a short drive away from the start of Mangorei Track and the information centre car park I mentioned previously.

-However, if you’re looking for a powered site, the closest to Taranaki is in Stratford.
 We found this site to have amazing facilities (hot showers!) and while it isn’t close enough to park up and do some walks from here, it’s close enough to feel in the middle of it all still and the staff were great at answering some of my Q’s about the area too!

 There are quite a few other walks to do in the area, including the Mount Taranaki Summit Walk but if you’re short on time or there in winter like we were, this is an amazing way to spend 3 days at Mount Taranaki and get a taste for the area.
 We can’t wait to go back and see what it’s like in summer without its snow cap!